Course Spotlight: Marine Biology

 Students who want to take this class should know that you have to have passed both regular Biology and Chemistry which most students take during their freshman and sophomore years, respectively.
 While there’s some physics involved, it’s at a basic level that everyone can access.
 Shepard said, “It’s a super fun, relaxed class, and we don’t have a huge homework load.”
 This course is great for students who like science but might not want to take an AP class.
 Junior Dede Ellis said, “I recommend this class to get your science credits.
 It’s easy if you get the material.”
 If you have any questions about this class, stop by F-15 to see Ms. Shepard.

-Jayna Chua is a senior and it is her first year as a writer for the M-A Chronicle.
-She enjoys writing articles about local events and the arts.
-Outside of journalism, she plays piano and cello and is a Life Scout in BSA.
+Jayna Chua was a senior and in her first year as a writer for the M-A Chronicle.
+She enjoyed writing articles about local events and the arts.
+Outside of journalism, she played piano and cello and was a Life Scout in BSA.